yegor256/blog/_posts/2016/nov/2016-11-21-naked-data.md

 convert temperature to text.
 If and when we decide to change `t` to Celsius, we will do it just once and in one place: in the class `Temperature`.

-{% quote Any data elements that escape objects are naked and lead to maintainability problems %}
+{% quote Any data elements that escape objects are naked and lead to maintainability problems. %}

 If we need other functions in the future, like math operations or conversion to Celsius, we add more methods to class `Temperature`.
 But we never